-Martin Bayfield is a presenter, reporter and former England rugby player.
+Martin Bayfield is a TV Presenter and former England International Rugby Player.

-At 6’10″ Martin was one of the tallest players in rugby, which he used to full advantage as one of England’s forwards.
+At 6’10″ Martin was one of the tallest rugby players of his generation, which he used to his full advantage as one of England’s forwards.
 He enjoyed a successful international career, winning 31 England caps and 2 Five/Six Nations Grand Slams from 1991 to 1996, as well as being selected to represent the British & Irish Lions in New Zealand in 1993.

-Since his retirement from rugby, Martin has also moved into broadcasting.
-He was involved in the coverage of the Rugby World Cup 2011 for ITV, and in March 2012, Martin was confirmed as a regular presenter on BBC1’s long-running show Crimewatch.
+Martin was involved in ITV’s coverage of the 2011 Rugby World Cup and in March 2012 he was confirmed as a regular presenter on BBC1’s long-running show Crimewatch.
 In his broadcasting career Martin has also presented the NFL and World’s Strongest Man and worked as a rugby correspondent on BBC Radio 5 Live.

-Martin is a key presenter of BT Sport’s rugby coverage, contributing as a presenter, pitchside reporter and pundit as well as being involved in popular shows such as Rugby Tonight for the channel.
+Martin is currently a presenter for BT Sport’s Premiership Rugby and European Rugby Union tournaments, as well as being involved in popular shows such as Rugby Tonight for the channel.

 Martin has also been a key member of ITV’s broadcast team since 2016, being a regular presenter during the Six Nations.

 “serving as the body and stunt double of the much-loved giant Rubeus Hagrid, played by Robbie Coltrane.”

 Alongside his TV commitments Martin is a very popular event host, keynote speaker, after-dinner speaker and auctioneer, and is renowned on the corporate circuit for exceptionally funny speeches.
 Martin is also well known for serving as the body and stunt double of the much-loved giant Rubeus Hagrid, played by Robbie Coltrane, in the entire Harry Potter franchise.
 He has also appeared as a cyclops in the film Wrath of the Titans.